DataDog/integrations-extras/redis_cloud/README.md

    datadog-agent integration install -t datadog-redis_cloud==1.0.0
    ```

 2. Configure the integration by setting the `openmetrics_endpoint` to your cluster's master node.
-See [Getting Started with Integrations][2] for mor information.
+See [Getting Started with Integrations][2] for more information.

 3. [Restart][3] the Agent.